-We spend approximately 15 hours peeing every year.
+We spend approximately 15 hours of peeing every year.
 The pelvic floor muscles are intimately involved in this process.
-This is why, how and when you empty your bladder can make a significant difference overtime in pelvic floor health.
+This is why, how and when you empty your bladder can make a significant difference over time in pelvic floor health.

 Exquisite toilet and bladder habits.